 - this is the first time the DWP has decided that you’re fit for work, or the first time since the DWP decided that you have limited capability for work

-- you give the Jobcentre ‘fit notes’ from your doctor - you can find out more about fit notes on GOV.UK.
+- you give the Jobcentre fit notes from your doctor

 If your GP stops giving you fit notes, tell them that you’re appealing.
 You can show them page 9 of The benefits system: a short guide for GPs on GOV.UK, which says they can still give you fit notes.
 If that doesn’t help, contact your nearest Citizens Advice.

 Your ESA won't be paid during your appeal if you claimed another benefit during the reconsideration.
 Instead you'll stay on the other benefit unless you withdraw your claim for it.
 Then you can contact the DWP and ask them to pay you ESA instead.
 You won't need to start a new claim for ESA.
 You can stay on the other benefit if you want to.

-If you're appealing the decision that you're fit to work because you didn't return the ESA50 form or attend the medical assessment, you won't get any ESA during the appeal.
+If you're appealing the decision that you're fit to work because you didn't return the capability for work questionnaire or attend the medical assessment, you won't get any ESA during the appeal.
 You should see if you can get Universal Credit instead.

 Claiming Universal Credit

-If you live in a full service Universal Credit area, you’ll have to claim Universal Credit instead of making a new claim for income-related ESA.
+If you can’t claim ESA, Jobseeker’s Allowance or Income Support, you’ll have to claim Universal Credit..
 You should get help from your nearest Citizens Advice before claiming Universal Credit.
 You could get less money and you won’t be able to go back onto income-related ESA from the date you claim Universal Credit.
 Check whether you’re eligible to claim ESA or Universal Credit.

 Extra help you can get